 Another important theme in Rich’s work is the relationship between power and language.
 In her poems, she often examines the ways in which language can be used to silence and oppress marginalized groups, as well as the ways in which it can be used to resist and subvert those same power structures.

-The Influence of Adrienne Rich on Contemporary Poetry
+Influence on Contemporary Poetry

 Rich’s influence on contemporary poetry cannot be overstated.
 Her work has inspired countless writers and poets, and her legacy continues to shape the landscape of feminist literature today.
 Many contemporary poets cite Rich as a major influence on their work, and her impact can be seen in the ways in which feminist poetry has evolved over the years.